 - Examples of multiple domain strategy

-Normally, the contents of a website exist under a single domain.
-For example, imagine a website with the domain “example.com”.
+example.com.
 Its contents are usually structured and can be accessed via corresponding URLs.
-The search engines bots primarily crawl the URLs and index the content they contain.
+The search engine’s bots primarily crawl the URLs and index the content they contain.

-A multi-domain setup leads to a completely different evaluation by search engines.
+A multi domain setup is evaluated completely differently by search engines.
 A search engine considers all content under one domain as belonging together.
 In contrast, multiple domains imply a clear separation of content.
-If you want to benefit from content distributed across multiple domains, you need a sophisticated multi-domain content strategy.
+If you want to benefit from content distributed across multiple domains, you need a sophisticated multi domain content strategy.

 The directories follow the domain and form a so-called “path”.
 In principle, these directories are similar to the ones on your computer’s hard drive.
-Here is an example of the URL of the logo of a sample site.
+Here is an example of the URL of a sample site’s logo.

 Usually, most of the content on a larger website does not exist as individual files in directories.
 Instead, the content is generated by a dynamic process.
 For example, it is loaded from a database and visualized based on a template.
 Each piece of content is assigned a fixed URL – called a “permalink”.
 Here are a few examples of possible permalink structures.